 An array is an array of anything.
 A string is a specific kind of an array with a well-known convention to determine its length.

-There are two kinds of programming languages: those in which a string is just an array of characters, and those in which it’s a special type.
+There are two kinds of programming languages: those in which a string is just an array of characters and those in which it’s a particular type.
 In C, a string is just an array of characters (type char), with one wrinkle: a C string always ends with a NULL character.

-The “value” of an array is the same as the address of (or a pointer to) the first element; so, frequently, a C string and a pointer to char are used to mean the same thing.
+The “value” of an array is the same as the first element; so, frequently, a C string and a pointer to char are used to mean the same thing.
 An array can be of any length.
-If it’s passed to a function, there’s no way the function can tell how long the array is supposed to be, unless some convention is used.
+If it’s passed to a function, there’s no way the function can tell how long the array is supposed to be unless some convention is used.
 The convention for strings is NULL termination; the last character is an ASCII NUL (‘’) character.